 We Wisconsinites and Midwestern foodies “in the know” love our supper clubs and the “Supper Club Experience.”
-If you’re unfamiliar with the dining concept, it’s based upon a bygone era where the journey is going out to dinner in an experience that lasts an entire evening.
+If you’re unfamiliar with the dining concept, it’s based upon a bygone era where the journey is going out to dinner in an entire evening experience.

-Though what you will find with these supper clubs is “from scratch” made regional specialties that include foods like all-you-can-eat fried fish, deep-fried chicken, and fried pickles, among the weekly attractions.
+Though, what you will find with these supper clubs is “from scratch” regional specialties, including all-you-can-eat fried fish, deep-fried chicken, and fried pickles, among the weekly attractions.
 With meal accompaniments like funeral slaw, fry bread, and complimentary relish trays, don the tables.

-You’ll want to come early and be prepared to wait (for a while) drinking a Brandy Old-Fashioned Sweet (maybe a few) to add to the tradition and laid-back atmosphere that warms up the entire evening.
+You’ll want to come early and be prepared to wait (for a while) to drink a Brandy Old-Fashioned Sweet (maybe a few) to add to the tradition and laid-back atmosphere that warms up the entire evening.

 So, when I was diagnosed with celiac disease, you can imagine my disappointment in thinking that my fish fry Fridays were over forever.
-That was until developing my gluten-free versions of a fish fry batter and this Lemon Pepper Fry Coating Mix that I could make at home.
+That was until I developed my gluten-free versions of a fish fry batter and this Lemon Pepper Fry Coating Mix that I could make at home.

 Like the fry mix used by many Wisconsin restaurants (only gluten-free) – this mildly spicy coating has become one of our favorites.
-It’s excellent for pan-frying or oven baking your fish, coating fried vegetables, or even used for making homemade deep-fried pickles.
+It’s excellent for pan-frying or oven-baking your fish, coating fried vegetables, or making homemade deep-fried pickles.

 Naturally, you’ll still need to make a Brandy Old-Fashioned Sweet to enjoy while waiting for the fish to fry.
 And, of course, you should incorporate your unique touch of atmosphere sprinkled with good conversations and laid-back times spent with family and friends!